Sill Plate Anchor Bolt Requirements: An Updated Comprehensive Guide [2024]

 The same section, namely Section R403.1.6 of the 2021 IRC Code requires that sill plate anchor bolts shall be a minimum of ½” in diameter.

-A detached garage is a relatively simple structure and you should be fine if you complied with the local building authorities sill plate anchor bolt requirements.
+A detached garage is a relatively simple structure and you should be fine if you comply with the local building authority’s sill plate anchor bolt requirements.

 They can run load calculations based on all kinds of relevant factors such as wind speeds in the area, etc.